top of page

 DSC01981.jpg

-Simona Smirnova have released four albums of her original music.
+Simona Smirnova has released four albums of her original music.
 Smirnova's debut album "A Hunger Artist" (2017) based on Franz Kafka's short story by the same title.
 Smirnova’s second album, Joan of Arc, for String Quartet, is an original composition written as a soundtrack for the classic Carl Dreyer silent film The Passion of Joan of Arc (1928).
 The album is a cinematic landscape of chamber pop, jazz and folklore.
 Simona's third album "Bird Language" which was released in April of 2022.
-The record combines jazz and Lithuanian folk music written for jazz quartet, string quartet, vocal ensemble, zither and saxophone.
-You can hear Simona performing her "Bird Language" act in the New York jazz scene on a regular basis.
+The record combines jazz and Lithuanian folk music written for jazz quartet, string quartet, vocal ensemble, zither and saxophone

 SIMONA SMIRNOVA (LONG BIO)